 Storing

-The lemon chicken will store in the fridge in good airtight containers for up to 4 days.
+It can be kept in the fridge for up to 4 days.

 If you want more meal prep information, check out my Meal Prep for Beginners post and my Meal Prep Basics E-Book.